 Storing Cannabis Flower And Pre-rolls

-As mentioned above, flower deteriorates when exposed to the elements.
+As mentioned above, flowers deteriorate when exposed to the elements.
 Don't opt for a cheap storage option, like a sandwich bag.
 Baggies are NOT the best way to store weed.
-Cannabis lasts for between 6 and 12 months in a Ziploc baggie, but the precious trichomes on your nugs tend to stick to plastic due to static electricity.
+Cannabis may last six months or less in a Ziploc baggie, but the precious trichomes on your nugs tend to stick to plastic due to static electricity.
 If you have NO other option than a baggie, at least put the baggie in a cool, dry place to extend the life of the bud.

 Whenever possible, use UV-protected glass kept in cool, dark places.